-Nissan redesigned its Versa sedan last year.
-While the car's styling isn't particularly memorable, buyers will appreciate the roomy interior, low starting price and fuel efficiency.
+The Nissan Versa's styling isn't particularly memorable, but buyers will appreciate the roomy interior, low starting price and fuel efficiency.
 The Versa is one of the most affordable cars in the U.S. Competitors include the Hyundai Accent, Toyota Yaris and Ford Fiesta.

-- 15-inch steel wheels with covers standard; 16-inch wheels available
+- Standard 15-inch steel wheels with covers; 16-inch wheels available

 - Available fog lights